-During the team's initial meeting, a Code of Conduct was completed.
-This document stated when the team would meet and what the expectations of the team were.
+During the teams initial meeting, a Code of Conduct was drafted.
+This document stated when the team would meet and what the expectations of the team members were.
 The most important section of the Code of Conduct dealt with communication, especially when it came to meeting times.
-It was understood that an occasional absence would occur with each member however, it was very important that each member communicated their absence with the remainder of the team.
-Communication was very important to Team Lockheed #2 and it is something that each member takes pride in.
+It was understood that an occasional absence could occur with each member, however, if such a contingency arose, it was very important that each member communicated their absence with the remainder of the team.
+Communication was very important to Team Lockheed #2 and it was something that each member took pride in.
 The Code of Conduct also discussed our meeting times.
 For the majority of the semester, the team met Monday, Wednesday, and Friday from 1PM to 3PM and Tuesday and Thursday from 2:45PM to 5PM.
 We held weekly teleconferences with our sponsor on Tuesday from 3:30PM to 4PM.
-The Code of Conduct can be seen in its entirety in Appendix A. At the completion of the Code of Conduct, each team member agreed to the terms and signed their names proving their commitment to the team.
+The Code of Conduct may be seen in its entirety in Appendix A. At the completion of the Code of Conduct, each team member agreed to the terms and signed their names proving their commitment to the team.